danielwestendorf/faktory-client/README.md

 ## Development

-Use docker-compose for easy setup of the faktory server:
+Install docker.

-`docker-compose run server` to start the faktory server container.
+`bin/server` will run the faktory server in a docker container.
+The server is available at `localhost:7419`

 Use `DEBUG=faktory*` to see debug lines.

 ## Tests

-The test suite will start a faktory server docker container and bind to port 7419 on localhost.
+Start a faktory server on localhost or use `bin/server`.

 `npm test` will run the tests concurrently with ava.